DevOpsDolapo/DevOps_Projects/PROJECT 9/ReadMe.md

 The project will cover the following:

+- Configuring a Database Server and Implementing LVM Storage Subsystem on It

 - Configuring a Web Server and Implementing LVM Storage Subsystem on It

-- Configuring a Database Server and Implementing LVM Storage Subsystem on It

 - Installing WordPress on the Web Server

-- Installing MySQL on the Database Server
+- Installing MySQL on the Web Server and Database Server

 - Configuring the Connection Between the Database and WordPress